A Japanese Alchemical Chart of the Human Body

 Japanese chart of the human body

 The Chart, which is undated, is now kept in the library of Tenri University in Japan.
-It is reproduced here from the book by Katō Chie 加藤千恵, Furō fushi no shintai: Dōkyō to "tai" no shisō 不老不死の身体 — 道教と「胎」の思想 (The Ageless and Deathless Body: Taoism and the Idea of the "Embryo"; Tokyo: Taishūkan shoten, 2002), p.
-121. Dr. Katō is one the main Japanese scholars of Taoist Internal Alchemy.
-She has published extensively in particular on the Wuzhen pian (Awakening to Reality) and on the Taoist views of the "embryo."
+It is reproduced here from the book by Katō Chie, Furō fushi no shintai: Dōkyō to "tai" no shisōKatō Chie 加藤千恵, Furō fushi no shintai: Dōkyō to "tai" no shisō 不老不死の身体 — 道教と「胎」の思想 (The Ageless and Deathless Body: Taoism and the Idea of the "Embryo"), Tokyo: Taishūkan shoten, 2002.
+(The Ageless and Deathless Body: Taoism and the Idea of the "Embryo"), p.
+121.

 Description of the Chart